diagrams/diagrams-doc/doc/manual.rst

 > example = lw 0.1
 >         . mconcat
 >         . zipWith lc colors
->         . map strokeLocT . explodeTrail
+>         . map strokeLocTrail . explodeTrail
 >         $ burst `at` origin

 (If we wanted to fill the starburst with yellow as before, we would